 Here at Mountain Cloud Farm we know the best tasting and healthiest food starts with the soil.
 That begins with regenerative farming practices, no tilling and focusing on feeding our soil.
-We grow open pollinated and heirloom vegetable varieties from trusted seed sources.
-We also seek to minimize our environmental impact and to grow affordable produce while also making our living from the land.
+Most of the seeds we grow are open pollinated and heirloom varieties always from trusted seed sources.
+We seek to minimize our environmental impact and to grow affordable produce while also making our living from the land.

 Although we are not certified organic our growing practices go above and beyond the organic requirements.
 This is known as regenerative farming.
 We feel we can make better choices about our farming practices and inputs than a government regulatory agency.
 By maintaining healthy soils, practicing integrated pest management and by creating a diverse growing environment that attracts beneficial insects we produce plants that are resistant to disease and pests.
 These techniques allow us to avoid the usage of organic or synthetic chemicals.